 Deciduous Magnolias also start flowering.
 Their goblet shaped blooms on bare wood are one of the most ancient of flowers, and they look magnificent against the intense blue of a fine winter day.
 We stock both deciduous and the popular evergreen magnolias.

 Early last century Wattle Day in NSW was on the 1st August, as this is the time when wattles in Sydney are in most profusion.
 It was changed to a national day of celebration in 1992, and the 1st September become Wattle Day.
 Regardless, August is a great month for wattle flowers up and down the east coast of Australia.
-The 28th August is Daffodil Day, which this year will be a virtual day of celebration to make it COVID safe.
+The 28th August is Daffodil Day.
 The Daffodil Garden at Eden in Macquarie Park is in flower throughout the month, and our potted tulips are always worth a special trip to see.